ARMENIA & GEORGIA

 Hotel Tiflis Palace (BLD)

 First thing this morning, we photograph the River Mtkvari with Metekhi Church and reflections, then have breakfast and leave for Kutaisi, the second largest city in Georgia.
-Kutaisi is located in the area of Cholchis from Greek mythology, which was the final destination of the Argonauts searching for the Golden Fleece.
+Kutaisi is located in the area of Colchis from Greek mythology, which was the final destination of the Argonauts searching for the Golden Fleece.
 Along the way, we stop at Jvari to photograph the rivers Aragvi and Kura coming together to form an interesting and photogenic shape with the old city of Mtskheta in the background.
 After driving by Gori, birthplace of Stalin, we stop at Uplistsikhe, “God’s Castle,” a monastic cave settlement totally carved into the rock formations.
 Katskhi Pillar is another unique image, a 120-foot-high natural monolith with a single monk’s cell on the top.
 We photograph this interesting structure from a spot where we can see beautiful mountains in the background.
 Upon arrival in Kutaisi, we photograph the beautifully lit 11th-century Bagrati Cathedral just after sunset to catch the twilight blue in the sky.

 Hotel Bagrati 1003 (BLD)